pggPL/TransformerEngine/docs/features/low_precision_training/fp8_delayed_scaling/fp8_delayed_scaling.rst

 ===================================

 FP8 Delayed Scaling estimates scaling factors from historical amax values rather than computing them for each tensor.
-This reduces quantization from two tensor reads to one, improving memory bandwidth.
+This reduces tensor reads per quantization from two to one, improving memory efficiency.

 Both this recipe and :doc:`FP8 Current Scaling <../fp8_current_scaling/fp8_current_scaling>` use the same FP8 formats (E4M3/E5M2) with one float32 scaling factor per tensor.